casper-network/docs-archive/dapp-dev-guide/kv-storage-tutorial.md

 To call an entry point, you must first know the name of the entry point and the session hash, which we retrieved from the previous step.
 The kv-client, has four distinct commands to set key-values for u64, String, U512 and AccountHash.

-TODO: Need to know what this command returns.

 ```bash
 python cli.py insert_u64 -f "29acb007dfa4f92fa5155cc2f3ae008b4ff234acf95b00c649e2eb77447f47ca" -p "../../kvkey.private.key" -s "0e82027493b88db434e85f82f6bcf48a30e0c1db15cf55fb87b73461b8aef20b" -k "test" -v 1 -b True